bgilmer77/deploy-best-practices/doc/Overview.md

 ## Security

+Automated deployment and configuration, metal-as-a-service implmentations, and infrastructure-as-code methadologies, are significant departures from the manual processes traditionally employed in data centers and particularly in media organizations that often lag in adoption of IT industry best practices.
+Applying best practices to security is particularly critical when implementing deployment and configuration automation.
+Secure authorization and communication does more than limit intentional abuse, it importantly prevents accidental configuration errors that have potential to create substantial service disruption.

+This document suggests best practices to consider.
+It is not a complete set of recommendations.
+These are offered in recognition of the fact that good security practicies are a critical foundational element of an automation system.

-### Adhere to AMWA BCP-003
+### Build on AMWA BCP-003

- * OAuth2 secury user authorization
+ * Oauth2 secure user authorization
- * TLS 1.2 for secure socket communication
+ * TLS 1.2 for secure socket communication for WEB interfaces
  * X.509 certificate installation support
- * HTTPS exclusively for REST API's
+ * HTTPS exclusively for WEB interfaces, including REST API's
  * REST API's use Authorization headers and Json Web Tokens

 These recomendations conform to [AMWA BCP-003](https://amwa-tv.github.io/nmos-api-security/) "Security recommendations for NMOS APIs".
 BCP-003.
 AMWA BCP-003 describes best practies for implementing secure web intefaces using HTTPS and OAuth2 user authentication.